ietf-wg-cellar/ebml-specification/specification.markdown

 ## EBML Body

 All data of an `EBML Document` following the `EBML Header` is the `EBML Body`.
-The end of the `EBML Body`, as well as the end of the `EBML Document` that contains the `EBML Body`, is considered as whichever comes first: the beginning of a new `EBML Header` at Level 0 or the end of the file.
+The end of the `EBML Body`, as well as the end of the `EBML Document` that contains the `EBML Body`, is considered as whichever comes first: the beginning of a new `EBML Header` at the `Root Level` or the end of the file.
 The `EBML Body` MUST consist only of `EBML Elements` and MUST NOT contain any data that is not part of an `EBML Element`.
 This document defines precisely what `EBML Elements` are to be used within the `EBML Header`, but does not name or define what `EBML Elements` are to be used within the `EBML Body`.
 The definition of what `EBML Elements` are to be used within the `EBML Body` is defined by an `EBML Schema`.

 # EBML Stream

 An `EBML Stream` is a file that consists of one or many `EBML Documents` that are concatenated together.
-An occurrence of a `EBML Header` at Level 0 marks the beginning of an `EBML Document`.
+An occurrence of a `EBML Header` at the `Root Level` marks the beginning of an `EBML Document`.

 # Elements semantic